 \begin{theorem} Suppose that $\mathcal{E}_{i}\left( \cdot \right) $ is a costly evidence structure.
 Then, an SCF $f$ is directly Nash-implementable in pure strategies in a direct revelation mechanism if and only if it is evidence-monotonic under constant preferences. \end{theorem}

 We draw attention to a few interesting points regarding the above result here.
 First, we note that while evidence monotonicity is necessary irrespective of the mechanism used, the mechanism we present is direct.
 Second, \cite{CKSX2021} contains an example which establishes that it is not possible to obtain direct implementation of some Maskin-monotonic social choice functions where there are only two agents.\footnote{ The example discusses rationalizable implementation, but it also applies to Nash implementation.} The impossibility essentially derives from the difficulty of figuring out which agent is challenging the other when two agents disagree in their state claims.
-The presence of evidence (and Lemma \ref{no_chal_cheapest} more specifically) allows us to bypass this difficulty.
-Third, while the result states that evidence monotonicity under constant preferences is necessary, we allow for variation of preferences in the proof of Theorem \ref{main_soft}.
+The presence of evidence allows us to bypass this difficulty.\footnote{ See Lemma \ref{no_chal_cheapest} in Appendix \ref{app:softcostly} for more details.} Third, while the result states that evidence monotonicity under constant preferences is necessary, we allow for variation of preferences in the proof of Theorem \ref{main_soft}.
 The necessity of this condition arises out of our desire to achieve implementation regardless of preference variation.
 If the designer cannot exploit preference variation, implementation must obtain from variations in the cost of evidence.